Chamepp/Chamepp/README.md

 **SwiftestGen** — an AI-powered test generation and documentation tool that understands your Swift codebase and automatically creates meaningful tests and docs, accelerating quality and clarity.

-I want to help companies and businesses gain a leg up in the software market —
-by building the *right* software that expands reach, increases sales, and unlocks sustainable growth.
+I want to help companies and businesses gain a leg up in the software market.
+By building the *right* software that expands reach, increases sales, and unlocks sustainable growth.

 Because strategy and software aren’t separate.
 They’re intertwined.

 And the future belongs to those who master both.